csiebler/mlops-demo/README.md

 ### Interactive demo part

-1. If required, create an Azure Machine Learning workspace
 1. Create a tabular dataset from [`data/german_credit_data.csv`](data/german_credit_data.csv) and name it `german_credit_dataset` (download the file to your machine and select `From Local File` when creating a new Dataset)
 1. Create a file dataset from [`data/german_credit_data.csv`](data/german_credit_data.csv) and name it `german_credit_file` (use `From Datastore` and point to the same file as in the prior step)
 1. Clone the whole repo into a Compute Instance